Widen/node-smartimage/README.md

 # Types of Results

 The library can also return the response body in different ways.
+You can use any of the following with callbacks or promises as well.

 ## Receive a [Stream](http://nodejs.org/api/stream.html#stream_class_stream_readable) of Data